 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact L. Population and Housing.
-Would the Project: 1) Induce substantial population growth in an area either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? ~ 2) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? ✓

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 3) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? ✓
+Would the Project: 1) Induce substantial population growth in an area either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? √ 2) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? √ 3) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? √

-The project site is currently reserved for residential purposes, which would allow three units for each of the 4 parcels in questions, for a total of 12 units.
-The proposed land use amendment would slightly increase residential density to 4 units per parcel, for a total of 16 units.
-Based on this slight increase in density and need to increase housing supply, this potential impact would be less than significant.
+The project site has a General Plan designation of Low Density Residential which would allow between 2 and 6 dwelling units per acre.
+The proposed Zone Change from Urban Transition (which allows agriculture uses) to Low Density Residential would increase residential density to 4.5 units per acre, for a total of 45 units.
+Based on the proposed density being within an allowable range for the site's General Plan designation, and need to increase housing supply, this potential impact would be less than significant.

-The proposal would slightly increase housing supply (by 4 residential units), resulting in less-than-significant impact.
+The proposal would increase housing supply by 44 residential units, resulting in less-than-significant impact.

-The project site is vacant.
-No housing would be displaced as a result of this project.
-There is no impact.
+The project site is mostly undeveloped, with one 1 unit on this approximate 10-acre site.
+No significant housing would be displaced as a result of this project.
+Therefore, the impact is less than significant.